it-projects-llc/odoo-saas-tools/README.md

 7. Prepare Template Database for Plan
    * click [Log in to template DB] at Plan's form
+     * be sure that you allow pop-ups in your browser
    * install modules that will be used for Plan, e.g. *point_of_sale*, *website_sale*
    * make any other changes in database if needed.
 E.g. configure chart of accounts.